 Well-designed assessments at critical developmental stages are proven to give beneficial feedback to teachers and families.

-However, the most often-used tests only measure certain skills, making them ill-suited to track the progress of children with different strengths and needs.
+However, the tests that are most often used right now only measure certain skills, making them ill-suited to track the progress of children with different strengths and needs.

-Further, the majority of tests don’t help teachers plan for their students.
-Instead, certain scores are used exclusively by education officials to rate teacher and school performance.
+Further, the majority of tests don’t help teachers develop educational plans for their students.
+Instead, certain scores are used exclusively by state officials to rank schools and evaluate teacher performance.

 WHEN THE STAKES ARE HIGH, CHILDREN LOSE

 When school funding, salary, and career advancement are tied to student test scores, it’s inevitable that many teachers and administrators turn their focus to “TEACHING THE TEST”.

-Students spend weeks practicing THE TEST and going over tips for taking THE TEST, leaving less time for other subject matter and developing different types of skills.
+Students spend weeks practicing THE TEST and going over tips for taking THE TEST, leaving less time for exploring a larger variety of subjects or for developing different types of skills.